dhaniboy09/domapp/README.md

 ### Prerequisites

-To install Domapp on your local machine you need to be running at least node v7.9.0.
+To install Domapp on your local machine you need to be running Postgresql and Node >= v7.9.0.

 ### Installation